numba/numba/docs/source/reference/pysupported.rst

   ``numba.typed.Dict`` is an experimental feature.
 The API may change in the future releases.

 Numba does not directly support the Python ``dict`` because it is an untyped container that can have any Python types as members.
-To generate efficient machine code, Numba needs to know the types of the keys and the values, respectively.
+To generate efficient machine code, Numba needs the keys and the values of the dictionary to have fixed types, declared in advance.
+To achieve this, Numba has a typed dictionary, ``numba.typed.Dict``, for which the user must explicitly declare the key-type and the value-type using the ``Dict.empty()`` constructor method.
-To achieve that, Numba implements the ``numba.typed.Dict``, a typed dictionary for which the user must explicitly declare the key-type and the value-type using ``Dict.empty()``.
-This typed dictionary is similar to the Python ``dict``.
-It implements the ``collections.MutableMapping`` interface.
-It is usable in both interpreted Python code and JIT-compiled Numba functions.
+This typed dictionary has the same API as the Python ``dict``,  it implements the ``collections.MutableMapping`` interface and is usable in both interpreted Python code and JIT-compiled Numba functions.
+Because the typed dictionary stores keys and values in Numba's native, unboxed data layout, passing a Numba dictionary into nopython mode has very low overhead.
+However, this means that using a typed dictionary from the Python interpreter is slower than a regular dictionary because Numba has to box and unbox key and value objects when getting or setting items.

-An important difference of typed dictionary is that **implicit casting** occurs when a key or value is stored.  *Setitem* operation may fail when the typecasting fail.
+An important difference of the typed dictionary in comparison to Python's ``dict`` is that **implicit casting** occurs when a key or value is stored.
+As a result the *setitem* operation may fail should the type-casting fail.

 .. note::
-  One cannot construct a ``numba.typed.Dict`` with ``Dict()`` yet.
-  Use the ``Dict.empty(key_type, value_type)`` classmethod to construct a typed dictionary.
+  A ``numba.typed.Dict`` cannot yet be constructed with ``Dict()``, the ``Dict.empty(key_type, value_type)`` class method must be used to construct a typed dictionary instead.

-For details, the numba typed dictionary is implemented using the same algorithm as the CPython 3.7 dictionary.
-The typed dictionary is ordered and has the same collision resolution as the CPython implementation.
+It should be noted that the Numba typed dictionary is implemented using the same algorithm as the CPython 3.7 dictionary.
+As a consequence, the typed dictionary is ordered and has the same collision resolution as the CPython implementation.

-There are limitations for what types can be used as keys and/or values of the typed dictionary.
-For instance, ``Set`` and ``List`` are forbidden currently.
-Acceptable key/value types are unicode strings, arrays, scalars, tuples, etc.  It is expected that these limitations will be relaxed as we continue to improve Numba.
+Further to the above in relation to type specification, there are limitations placed on the types that can be used as keys and/or values in the typed dictionary, most notably the Numba ``Set`` and ``List`` types are currently unsupported.
+Acceptable key/value types include but are not limited to: unicode strings, arrays, scalars, tuples.
+It is expected that these limitations will be relaxed as Numba continues to improve.

 Here's an example of creating a ``numba.typed.Dict`` instance from interpreted code and using the dictionary in jit code: